bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+  ##    To a new developer I would say: using the most organized way (especially with semantic HTML)
+  ##    while coding.
+This allows other developers to navigate your code with ease.
+  ##    Make sure everything is easy to find, using relative id and class names helps too!

+  ##    If we're talking about other types of acessibility (for users of our product)
+  ##    you should always consider people with hearing, speech, or voice diabilities.
+  ##    This means making your product compatible with cross-browser acessability tools such as screen readers.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+  ##    NOTES, SEMANTIC HTML, AND CSS ORGANIZATION, MOBILE, TABLET AND PC COMPATABILITY.

 3. How would you explain the concept of a variable to someone new to programming?

+##    When describing concepts of a variable to a new developer, I would say variables are used to store information
+##    to be eventually referenced by css to make it easier to manipulate styling.

 4. What is the purpose of using functions in code?

+##  The purpose of using functions in code is to create a interative interface.
+##  Functions allow the page to have components that perform different tasks such as:
+##  hovering over a link to preview

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.